gammii23/cse15l-lab-reports/LapReport3.md

 ./911report/chapter-12.txt
 ```

 As you can see, you can also use M to denote megabytes,k to denote kilobytes, and G to denote gigabytes.
 You can also set ranges as "+" means more than and "-" means less than.
 Again this would be incredibly useful to clear out space.
-Say you have a file that takes up over a gigabyte that you forgot you had and that you don't need anymore.Just change the "+" argument to "+1G".
+Say you have a file that takes up over a gigabyte that you forgot you had and that you don't need anymore.Just change the "+" argument to "+1G" to find all files over a gigabyte.

+2. -type

+command: ```find biomed -type d```

+output: ```biomed```